DeltaLabTLV/KPAR/README.md

 `--model` designates the model to train or evaluate from

-`--model_name` designates the specific model to train or evaluate: KPAN or KPRN
+`--model_name` designates the specific model to train or evaluate: KPAR or KPRN

 `--path_agg_methos` designates the way of path aggregation: attention (for cross attention) or weighted pooling